-My counselling service is for both men and women, but with a focus toward men to know and understand there is a space to feel safe and supported to work through their issues.
+My counselling service is for both men and women, but with a conscious focus toward men, so they know and understand there is a space to feel safe and supported to work through their issues.
 It's often a misconception that 'men don't talk about feelings', rather that men don't know that counselling can be for them too.
 Some of the reasons to come to counselling include; Sex or Relationship Issues, Gay and Bisexual issues or struggling to come out, Work Issues, Bullying, verbal, emotional or physical, Anxiety, Depression, Coming to terms with loss and bereavement.

 I am a fully qualified Person Centred Therapist and registered member of the BACP.

 I set up The Sorting Space in Folkestone in 2018, offering a safe, confidential space which offers you an opportunity to talk openly and express your feelings.
 You will begin to develop your own stronger sense of self and start to make the right choices to live a more fulfilling, authentic life.

 Men in particular, often find it difficult to reach out for support.
 Men are often brought up believing they need to suppress their feelings, and later in life this becomes part of what is known as toxic masculinity.
 By being in counselling we will work together to help you find your potential to realise the changes you want to make for a happier, more productive and authentic life.